It’s a killer.

 Most diabetics (who are managing their disease) control their diet by counting carbs.
 Carbohydrates are the foods that most readily turn into blood sugar, but proteins and fats can also be converted by the body, if needed.

-While diabetics don’t need to eliminate sugar altogether, avoiding foods with added sugar is advisable for them as well as for the general population.
+While diabetics don’t need to eliminate sugar altogether, avoiding foods with added sugar-- by any name-- is advisable for them as well as for the general population.
 Sugar, particularly in processed forms, can wreak havoc on your blood sugar and insulin response, so it is best to limit or avoid consuming too many sugary, processed foods.

 Keep in mind that, eating too much food of any kind, even healthy food, is counterproductive in controlling diabetes.